Nothing beats a fresh homemade flour tortilla.

 To create your own bit of heaven, all you need is some flour, salt, baking powder, water and a little fat.
 I used olive oil but you could also use shortening if you prefer.
 I’ve used both and really couldn’t tell a difference.
 Olive oil is probably healthier.

 After mixing all your ingredients together, divide your dough into 10-12 pieces.
 Use your rolling pin to roll out each ball of dough as thin as you can get it.

-Then you are going to dry fry them (that means you don’t use any fat or oil)
+Then you are going to dry fry the tortillas.
+Dry fry means means you don’t use any fat or oil.

 Then flip it over.
-You want some nice brown spots.
+You want to see some nice brown spots.

-I then put them on a plate under a towel to keep them soft and warm until we are ready to eat.
+I then put the tortillas on a plate under a towel to keep them soft and warm until we are ready to eat.

-Of course I sneak a bite or two, or an entire tortilla during the process!
+Of course I sneak a tortilla or to during the process!